GammaIntelligenceTraining/webdriver_v7_sync/README.md

 ### Pre-requisites

 1. NodeJS and npm installed globally in the system.
-(For webdriver v7 node 12.x should be used) https://nodejs.org/en/download/
+(For webdriver v7 node 12.x should be used).
+NB!
+Please note that current solution is not working with node 16.x and 17.x.
+You need to downgrade the node version using nvm https://nodejs.org/en/download/

 2. JAVA(JDK) installed in the system (Java 8).